NotTacoz/jacaranda/content/notes/AE/chemistry/ATOMIC-STRUCTURES.md

 -  “Law of conservation of mass”, published by Antoine Laurent Lavoisier.
 -  He discovered there was no change in mass during a chemical reaction.

-# John Dalton 1808
+# John Dalton 1803-1808
 - ## Came up with the Atomic Theory of Matter,
 - which states that:
-	1. Elements are composed of small, indivisible particles called atoms.
+	1. Elements are composed of extremely small, indivisible particles called atoms.
-	2. Atoms of given element are identical having same size, mass and chemical properties.
-	3. Atoms of different elements have different size, mass and chemical properties.
+	2. All Atoms of given element are identical having same size, mass and chemical properties.
+Atoms of different elements have different size, mass and chemical properties.
 	4. Atoms are not created or destroyed during chemical reaction.
 	5. A chemical reaction involves only separation, combination.
 Or rearrangement of atoms.
 	6. Compounds are formed when atoms of more than one element combine in a specific ration.
-	7. Law of multiple proportions, two elements form more than one compound, ratio something something.
-	8. Atom is a sphere
-- Many of the atomic theory is wrong and disproven by modern atomic theory, but his original proposition granted a new perspective on atoms.
+- Many of the atomic theory is wrong and disproven by modern atomic theory (1, 2, 5), but his original proposition granted a new perspective on atoms.
 - ## disadvantages of his theory:
 	1. Atoms are divisible, they are made of smaller particles known as subatomic particles.
 	2. Not all atoms for a given element are identical: some elements have atoms that differ in terms of <u>mass</u> and <u>density</u> (different number of neutrons).
 These are called isotopes.
 	3. Elements are not in fact different in all aspects, eg argon calcium both have AMU of 40 (isobars)
-	4. dalton claims elements combine in whole number ratio, which isnt true in complex compounds
+	4. dalton claims elements combine in whole number ratio, which isn't true in complex compounds
 	5. allotropes contradict the statement elements of the same kind have same properties. e.g. charcoal, graphite, diamond.
-# JJ Thomson 1897
+# JJ Thomson 1897-1904
 - Discovered the electron.
 - cathode ray experiment
 	- in a sealed (evaporated) glass tube, with metal terminals at each end acting as electrodes